redhat-developer/rhdh-operator/docs/developer.md

 ```sh
 make image-build image-push IMG=<your-registry>/backstage-operator:tag
 ```

+**NOTE:** This image ought to be published in the personal registry you specified.
+And it is required to have access to pull the image from the working environment.
+Make sure you have the proper permission to the registry if the above commands don’t work.

 - Install the Custom Resource Definitions into the local cluster (minikube is installed and running):
 ```sh